-As lockdown measures are being eased here in the UK the much anticipated (and appreciated) return to recreational sport is on the horizon.
+As lockdown measures began to ease here in the UK the much anticipated return to recreational sport was on many people’s minds.

-Many of us have spent lockdown doing at-home fitness classes, bike rides and steady state running at varying levels during lockdown to attempt to maintain our physical capabilities for this return later in the year.
-This has been a key part of maintaining physical and mental health — as well as preparation — but how prepared are you return fully to the sport and exercise you love?
+Many of us spent lockdown doing at-home fitness classes, bike rides and steady state running at varying levels to attempt to maintain our physical capabilities.
+This has been a key part of maintaining physical and mental health — as well as preparation — but how prepared are you to return fully to the sport and exercise you love?

-Would you feel comfortable playing 5‑a side football or a doubles tennis?
+Would you feel comfortable playing 5‑a side football or a tennis match?
+Have you already started again and feel like you’re not able to move or perform in the same way you did before?
 Let’s look at a few key factors for returning to sport, and how we can address them.

 There are two competing issues with how constant speed runs and HIIT compare to recreational sports, these are: Physiological and Biomechanical.